berlioz-the/katacoda-scenarios/first-gcp-app/step7.md

-Now we need to transfer the newly downloaded JSON file into Katacoda environment.
+**NOTE:** If you are running on your laptop, you can skip this step.
+This steps is only to transfer the newly downloaded JSON file into Katacoda if you want to run within the browser.

 Create new credentials file:
 `vi credentials.json`{{execute}}